2025 NYC Symposium | September 10th

 Special Master Allison Turkel will provide an update on the VCF including the number of pending cases.
 This will be followed by an expert panel who will discuss the continuing challenges of proof and presence and other difficulties the 9/11 Community faces when attempting to receive compensation for illnesses resulting from exposure to toxic air.

-In the wake of life-altering tragedies, families and service providers often carry profound emotional and logistical burdens.
-This panel will foster meaningful dialogue, promote healing, and share practical strategies for navigating trauma and recovery.
+In the wake of life-altering tragedies, individuals often carry profound and enduring emotional burdens.
+This panel will discuss the trajectory of trauma, loss and unresolved grief.
+Panelists will provide practical strategies for building resilience.

-Once again, the WTC Health Program is seeking congressional approval for future fund to continue the program that provides a lifeline of services to the 9/11 responder and survivor communities.
+Once again, 9/11 health advocates are seeking Congressional approval for future fund to continue the program that provides a lifeline of services to the 9/11 responder and survivor communities.
 The panel will give an overview of the challenges, calls to action and potential consequences.

 Looking Ahead to the 25th Anniversary